K Logistics

 • Risk: every second valve extension is not OK

-DEKRA report: over 1,000 commercial vehicles checked - more than half of them were faulty
+DEKRA report: more than 1,000 commercial vehicles inspected – more than half found to be defective

 • Air pressure control on commercial vehicle tires is often inadequate.
 DEKRA carried out a series of tests.

 Viersen.
-The black tire fragments that are left behind on German freeways - often by commercial vehicles - are frequently the result of mechanical tire damage, but very often also due to insufficient internal pressure in conjunction with an overload of the commercial vehicle tires.
-Apart from the fact that such damage is annoying and expensive for the owner, destruction of the tire while driving also leads to a considerable impairment of road safety.
+The black tire fragments that are often left behind on German highways – often from commercial vehicles – are often the result of mechanical tire damage, but very often also of insufficient internal pressure in connection with an overload of the commercial vehicle tires.
+Apart from the fact that such damage is annoying and expensive for the owner, the destruction of the tire while driving also leads to a significant impairment of road safety.

 • Air pressure control on commercial vehicle tires is often inadequate (2) DEKRA investigation led to surprising results.

 Viersen.
-Who doesn't know the black tire fragments - often left by commercial vehicles - on German motorways.
-Tread damage caused by foreign bodies, overload and often insufficient internal pressure in commercial vehicle tires can lead to such damage.
-This damage is not only annoying and expensive for the commercial vehicle owner, but is also quite dangerous for the affected commercial vehicle itself and for other road traffic.
+Who hasn't seen them, the black fragments of tire – often left behind by commercial vehicles – on German highways.
+Tread damage caused by foreign objects, overloading and, in many cases, insufficient air pressure in commercial vehicle tires can lead to such damage.
+This damage is not only annoying and expensive for the commercial vehicle owner, but also dangerous for the commercial vehicle itself and for other road traffic.

 • DEKRA: Testing 1000 trucks and buses